paulstothard/helpful_commands/README.md

 conda install mamba -n base -c conda-forge
 ```

-### Create an environment and install some packages
+### Create an environment and install some packages with mamba

 In this example an environment called `ngs` is created: